volodymyrhudyma/blog/content/blog/2020-05-27-optional-chaining-in-javascript.md

 title: Optional chaining in JavaScript
 tag:
   - JavaScript
+metaDescription: "Optional chaining in JavaScript is a new error-proof way to access nested object properties, even if an intermediate property doesn't exist. "
 teaser: When dealing with complex objects or API responses it is a common thing to access nested properties.
 In order to make sure the property is reachable without any errors being thrown, we have to make sure each of its parent